wireapp/wire-docs/src/how-to/install/ansible-dependencies.rst

 Dependencies on operator's machine
 --------------------------------------------------------------------

+..
+TODO: simplify this setup, make it work with python 3

 You need python2, some python dependencies, a specific version of ansible, and gnu make.
 Then, you need to download specific ansible roles using ansible-galaxy, and binaries `kubectl` and `helm`.
 You have two options to achieve this:

 (Option 1) How to install the necessary components locally when using Debian or Ubuntu as your operating system